 Skin allergies in dogs can cause pooches to become uncomfortable, itchy and irritable.
-Our vets in the Pacific Northwest offer insight into how allergic reactions can appear — and what you should do if you notice redness, itching or other signs.
+Our vets in Everett offer insight into how allergic reactions can appear — and what you should do if you notice redness, itching or other signs.

 Skin Allergies in Dogs